SirajSandhu/ACA2017/README.md

   In-depth study of Feed Forward Neural Networks from online booksite and implementation of hand-written digit classifier in Python with MNIST dataset.
 Introductory reading on Convolutional Neural Networks (CNN).

 __Phase 5.
 KAGGLE :__
   ___Titanic Dataset___ : Completed introductory tutorial on data visualisation, analysis and feature engineering.
-Implemented binary classifier based on the same. ( https://www.kaggle.com/c/titanic )
+Implemented binary classifier based on the same ( https://www.kaggle.com/c/titanic )

-  ___Bag of Words___ : Completed tutorial on using Google's Word2Vec implementation for sentiment analysis of movie reviews and implemented binary classifier based on the same.
+  ___Bag of Words___ : Completed tutorial on using Google's Word2Vec implementation for sentiment analysis of movie reviews and implemented binary classifier based on the same ( https://www.kaggle.com/c/word2vec-nlp-tutorial )